-Ice Age Trail at Indian Lake Park Professional Review and Guide
+Ice Age Trail at Indian Lake Park Professional Guide

 "This hike traces the Ice Age Trail through Indian Lake County Park and around Indian Lake, an attractive tarn bordered by hill and prairie, wood, and field.
 First, the Ice Age Trail heads away from Indian Lake, traversing wooded hills broken by sporadic clearings.
 It then descends for the shores of Indian Lake, where aquatic vistas await.
 From there it rolls through meadows and restored prairie before crossing Halfway Prairie Creek and reaching the park boat ramp.
 From there, the hike joins a connector trail, skirting the north shore of Indian Lake.
 Complete the circuit with a short walk along the park entrance road.